St. Jude's Fundraising Chief on Space and Pushing Boundaries

 Apart from genomics, you are raising money for such research as proton therapy, immunotherapy and structural biology.
 Is there one that you find most compelling?

 I think it’s attempting to solve the global childhood cancer problem.
-In the United States, St. Jude has helped take the overall childhood cancer survival rates from 20% to 80%.
+In the United States, St. Jude has helped take the overall childhood cancer survival rates from 20% to more than 80%.
 Why can’t we do that around the world?

 But in developing nations, more kids are dying of diarrhea than cancer.
 Should we not address the easy one first?